NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

 transferFrom
 ^^^^^^^^^^^^

-This functions transfer tokens from one account to another by thirdparty account.
+This functions transfer tokens from one account to another by a third-party account.
 Before transfer the tokens it may check some conditions.
 Sender account address pass as the ``_from`` parameter and receiver's account address pass as the ``_to`` parameter.
 Token amount pass as the ``_value`` parameter to this functions.